scottyeager/info_foundation/src/technology/capacity_layer_/capacity_layer_parts/why_efficient.md

 ![alt_text](./img/why_efficient.png)

+## layers

 Current information systems are very complicated and the result of years of continuous growth and expansion to meet the ever-growing demand.
 Organic growth of IT systems results in adding layers of software integrating the old and the new.
 These added layers of software integrating old and new come at a price - they consume compute and storage capacity without adding additional end-user capabilities.
 It adds to the overhead of running an IT system creating a lot of context switches for the processors.

+## Context Switching
-Context switching is the process of storing and restoring the execution state (context) of a process

-so that execution can be resumed from the same point at a later time.
+Context switching is the process of storing and restoring the execution state (context) of a process so that execution can be resumed from the same point at a later time.
 Each layer of abstraction involves multiple expensive user and kernel-mode context switches.
 Even a simple network interaction between two applications results easily in hundreds of context switches.

 Inevitably this increases the inefficiency of IT architectures just like what happens with us, people,  are disturbed every 5 minutes by a request to do an additional task.